High School Internships

 ASI’s high school internship program is a unique opportunity for students ages 14-18 who are interested in exploring research, wildlife, and conservation-related career paths.
 Students receive training in basic field research techniques including nest monitoring, bird banding, and recording and managing data.

 Interns work alongside Alaska Songbird Institute biologists, other interns, and our youth volunteers on the Swallow Ecology Project.
-Together we monitor up to 70 active Tree Swallow nests, from egg laying and hatching through the fledging of chicks.
+Together we monitor up to 80 active Tree Swallow nests, from egg laying and hatching through the fledging of chicks.
 Interns are responsible for checking nest boxes, recording and entering data, and assisting with bird capture and banding.
 Interns who progress with their skills learn to take morphological measurements and band birds.

 Schedule and Details

-We ask that each intern volunteers at least 8-10 hours per week.
+Interns should plan to volunteer at least 8-10 hours per week.
 There is no upper limit for volunteer hours, and interns who volunteer a minimum of 85 hours per season will earn a $500 stipend.
 Morning shifts are 2-3 hours at Creamer’s Field and afternoon shifts are 2-3 hours at UAF.
 The busiest field work is expected to be approximately June 12-30.
 Interns must be available for most of this time, as well as during the first two weeks of July for fledge checks and data entry.